Enginatics/Oracle-EBS-SQL/CAC Inventory and Intransit Value Period End/README.md

 # [CAC Inventory and Intransit Value (Period-End)](https://www.enginatics.com/reports/cac-inventory-and-intransit-value-period-end/)
 ## Description:
-Tracks the amount of inventory at the end of the month.
-If you enter a cost type this report uses the item costs from the cost type; if you leave the cost type blank it uses the item costs from the month-end snapshot.
+Report showing amount of inventory at the end of the month.
+If you enter a cost type this report uses the item costs from the month-end snapshot; if you leave the cost type blank it uses the item costs from the month-end snapshot.
 In either case this report uses the month-end quantities, based on the entered period name.

 Note:  if you enter a cost type this report uses the item costs from the cost type; if you leave the cost type blank it uses the item costs from the month-end snapshot.